gregeng/gregeng.github.io/source/_posts/2013-11-06-i-like-my-coffee-strong-and-my-params-stronger.markdown

   <input type="password" name="user[password_confirmation]" placeholder="Confirm Password"        >
 </form>
 ```
-Once the user submits this form, the params hash will inlude all the input values neatly nested as key value pairs in the within the sub key `user` hash.
+Once the user submits this form, the params hash will inlude all the input values neatly nested as key value pairs within the sub key `user` hash.
 Then, it would be appropriate to assume somewhere in the `UsersController` to find a method like this:

 ```ruby
 UsersController